SoftUni-Internal/interactive-content/EN/04-Remote-Databases/00-Lesson-Introduction.md

 [slide hideTitle]
 # Lesson Content

 [video src="https://videos.softuni.org/hls/Javascript/Javascript-Applications/05.JS-Applications-Remote-Databases/EN/JS-apps-remote-dbs-1-2-introduction-and-table-of-content-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

 ## In this lesson you will learn:

 **1. Relational And Non Relational Databases**
-- Microsoft SQL Server, Oracle, MySQL
+- The main differences between them
-- MongoDB
+- Advantages and disadvantages

 **2. Backend as a Service - BaaS**
-- Firebase
+- The concept of BaaS
-- Backendless
+- An overview of Firebase and Backendless

 **3. Firebase**
-- Realtime database
+- How to set up and use Firebase
-- Backend as a service
+- JSON-based data structures
-- JSON-based data structure
+- Authentication vs. authourization

 [/slide]